Tomorrowland (Mad Men)

 "Tomorrowland" is the thirteenth and final episode of the fourth season of the American television drama series Mad Men, and the 52nd overall episode of the series.
-It aired on the AMC channel in the United States on October 17, 2010.
-It was written by Jonathan Igla and Matthew Weiner and directed by Matthew Weiner.
+It aired on AMC in the United States on October 17, 2010.
+It was written by Jonathan Igla and showrunner Matthew Weiner, and directed by Weiner.

-Don takes a vacation to California with the children and his secretary, Megan Calvet, where he visits the home of his old friend Anna Draper and Disneyland.
-Megan (who confesses she has 10 nieces and nephews) gets along well with children, and she and Don continue their affair.
-During the trip, Don makes a quick decision and proposes to Megan, giving her the engagement ring Anna Draper had bequeathed him.
-They announce their engagement to SCDP's partners and Faye Miller, to mixed reactions.

-Betty has a meltdown after finding Glen Bishop in the house and subsequently begins making changes in her life and the lives of those around her.

-Peggy finalizes a meeting with Topaz Pantyhose.
-After impressing them with her ideas, she and Ken sign the account, bringing the agency back from the brink of collapse, but their victory is unappreciated in the wake of Don and Megan's engagement.

-"Tomorrowland" was the last Mad Men episode to air for 17 months as heated contract negotiations between AMC and Matthew Weiner began after the season.
+"Tomorrowland" was the last Mad Men episode to air for 17 months as heated contract negotiations between AMC and Weiner began after the season.
 A consequence of this hiatus saw the show switch from airing in the Summer/Fall to the Spring for the remainder of its run.